azcpavel/ArduinoJson/_apis/jsonarray/printto.md

 array.printTo(Serial);
 ```

-will write the following string to the serial output:
+will write the following string to the serial port:

 ```json
 ["hello","world"]